Terms / Policies / Procedures

-After lunch, campers will follow an hour recreational schedule with 15-minute rotations.
-Those rotations will include table time, GA-GA, Blacktop, and Ice Cream.
-Campers must remain in neighborhoods/divisions during this time.
+After lunch, campers will follow recreational schedule and will rotation between will include table time, GA-GA, Blacktop, and Ice Cream.
+Campers must remain in their divisions during this time.

 For this summer, each camp group has a unique schedule based around swim periods for the week.
-Each schedule includes the following components: Brainiac Academy, Heroic Journey, Division Time, Big Fun Time (BFT) and Foodie Fridays as well as a snack time.
-See below for more information about each component.
+Each schedule includes the following components: Hobby Time, Heroic Journey, Division Time, Big Fun Time (BFT), Group Time, and Foodie Fridays, as well as a snack time.

 HEROIC JOURNEY (Social Emotional Learning Time):